 The mission of Academic Services (AS) is to provide support and assist students and faculty to promote the highest standard of learning, teaching, research, and service at the School of Education and Human Development.
 Academic Services provides, among other services, information about degree programs and related processes, admissions, maintains records, and ensures that students meet requirements to graduate.
-Academic Services supports students at all levels, including undergraduates, graduate students, and certificate, endorsement, and licensure students.

-Please see the following page for a listing of the Academic Services Staff.
+Academic Services supports students at all levels, including undergraduates, graduate students, and certificates, endorsement, and licensure students.
+The Academic Services Manager, Rebecca Schell, serves as the senior graduate academic advisor in the SEHD.
+The Academic Services Manager leads the team of SEHD graduate academic advisors and graduate program coordinators with creating, implementing, and executing student and faculty support related policies and procedures.
+For example, the Academic Services Manager oversees graduate student academic probation, eligible to enroll lists and student email listservs, comprehensive exam results reporting, confirmed graduation lists, and current/historical department processes.